What Dog Owners Need To Know About Red Heelers

 Not Good With Changes

 If you love spontaneity, your Red Heeler won’t.
 These dogs thrive on routine, predictability, and knowing exactly what’s happening next.
-They rely on consistency to feel secure, thus, a sudden schedule change, a new house, or even rearranging the furniture can send them into full-blown confusion mode.
+They rely on consistency to feel secure.
+Thus, a sudden schedule change, a new house, or even rearranging the furniture can send them into full-blown confusion mode.

 Their Coat Can Be Red Or Blue